beyergroup/Global-analyses-of-the-human-structural-proteome-to-identify-a-new-type-of-disease-biomarker/README.md

 # Global analyses of the human structural proteome to identify a new type of disease biomarker

-Scripts to reproduce the main analysis of "Global analyses of the human structural proteome to identify a new type of disease biomakrer"
+Scripts to reproduce the main analysis of "Global analyses of the human structural proteome to identify a new type of disease biomarker"